 Twirling Windmills has to be one of the easiest and fastest quilts to make when you cut your batik fabrics with a AccuQuilt GO!
 Electric cutter.
 This block reminds me of all of the turbo windmills we have here in Iowa.
-I’m Connie and I have a fast and easy tutorial for you.

 Use templates instead of AccuQuilt dies